Every year or so, it happens again.

 I have what I can only describe as my annual autistic breakdown.

-Whenever I get a job, I throw myself into it completely.
+Whenever I start a new job, I throw myself into it completely.
 I work every hour I possibly can.
-I give it everything — my energy, my focus, my heart.
-I work late, take on extra tasks, and push myself to always do more.
+I give it everything — my energy, my focus, my whole heart.
+I stay late, I take on extra tasks, I push myself to always do just a little bit more.

 My mood drops.
-Getting out of bed becomes difficult.
+Getting out of bed starts to feel like a monumental effort.
 The housework piles up.
-Even small tasks feel overwhelming.
+Even the smallest tasks feel completely overwhelming.

 And the worst part?